 Do I need to make reservations?

 For sauna or jjimjilbang only admission, no reservations are needed.

 For a treatment such as a body scrub, massage or yoni steam, reservations are recommended to secure your desired time slot.
 Walk ins can be accommodated on a first come first serve basis as long as open time slots are available.

 Is there a time limit on the sauna or jjimjilbang admission?

 What changes are there due to the pandemic?

 These policies supercede all previously posted policies.

-- No walk ins, reservations are mandatory, only those with reservations will be allowed entry
+- No walk ins, reservations are required, only those with reservations will be allowed entry

-- Hot/cold tubs, dry/steam saunas, public rest area, salt/clay/ice saunas remain closed
+- Cold tubs, public rest area, salt/clay/ice saunas remain closed

 - Facial coverings are required for all guests except in shower area